nmstuart20/cfb_betting/README.md

 ## Limitations

-- Only analyzes FBS college football games
+- Only analyzes FBS college football games and college basketball games
 - Prediction Tracker may not cover all matchups (especially FCS opponents)
 - Spread calculations assume a normal distribution with 12-point standard deviation
 - Does not account for: